Below are some of the most commonly asked questions about the Airspace Masterplan and the airspace change process.

 Due to the complexity of the changes involved, the Airspace Change Programme is expected to take a number of years to complete.
 As part of Iteration 2 of the Airspace Masterplan (PDF), ACOG set out a ‘clustered’ approach to the delivery of the programme.

 This will allow changes within geographical clusters of airports, once approved, to be deployed and the benefits realised, without waiting for all airports to complete the ACP process.
+More information about the clusters can be found here (link to page).

 The Masterplan will play an important role in the sequencing of airspace changes.
 ACPs will be held at the relevant stage of CAP1616 process based on the approach set out in the Masterplan.
 This will ensure that Sponsors’ options development and public consultations are delivered in a coordinated, joined up manner.